victo-1118/fast_api_to_do_list/README.md

 to add libraries/dependencies you would have to do: poetry add [name of libary]

 to show what dependencies you have already added do: poetry show [dependency]

+All in all this was a cool project for me since it was the first time doing backend and frontend!

 Frontend Timeline:
 1/8/2025